Conchita Wurst gets her burlesque on at Paris Crazy Horse

 PARIS Bearded Eurovision queen Conchita Wurst, who found fame in the 2014 version of the singing competition, brings her distinctive brand of sexy to the famous Parisian cabaret club the Crazy Horse next month.

-Alongside a bevy of topless burlesque dancers - sporting little more than fake beards in one number in Wurst's honor - the Austrian singer will perform for a week in the theater located on the posh Avenue George V off the Champs-Elysees.
+Alongside a bevy of topless burlesque dancers - sporting little more than fake beards in one number in Wurst's honour - the Austrian singer will perform for a week in the theatre located on the posh Avenue George V off the Champs-Elysees.

 On the playlist is her Eurovision-winning hit "Rise Like a Phoenix".
 In another, she belts out Ike and Tina Turner's "River Deep, Mountain High" while poured into a silver minidress designed by Jean-Paul Gaultier, the dancers behind her wearing only shiny silver bell-bottoms and suspenders.